redliu312/redliu312.github.io/_posts/2019-06-15-merge-multi-git-commit-into-one.md

 # objective

-    **new carreer, new technical stacks.**
+*new carreer, new technical stacks.*

   Recently I started a new job which include many operations on cloud machine via jenkins tasks and ansible playbooks.
-During I finished the first feature on this stack, I push a lot git commits to test the syntax and flow is working.
-After the first version was stablized , I wanted to merge all commits merging into one.
+During I finished the first feature on my branch, I push a lot git commits(which triggered the jenkins and ansible)  to test the syntax and flow are working.
+After the first version was stablized , I wanted to merge all commits into one.

 ## TL;DR